Wgullett/ResearchAssistant/README.md

-Gemini Research Assistant Notebook
+Research Assistant Notebook

 This Jupyter Notebook (ResearchAssistant.ipynb) provides an interactive and efficient way to perform grounded question answering based on provided documents or blocks of text.

-By leveraging the powerful Gemini API, the assistant reads external context (like research papers, articles, or meeting notes) and accurately answers specific questions, ensuring the response is directly supported by the provided source material.
+By leveraging the Mistral API, the assistant reads external context (like research papers, articles, or meeting notes) and accurately answers specific questions, ensuring the response is directly supported by the provided source material.

 Features